 Legacy jewelry point-of-sale systems

 While the biggest jewelry manufacturing hubs are located in India and China, the jewelry retail sector is more global (with global sales expected to be 280 billion U.S. dollars by 2020).
-The largest jewelry market in the world is the United States with a share of around one third of the total market.
+The largest jewelry market in the world is the United States with a share of around one-third of the total market.
 This market highly fragmented, which means that there are around 22,500 jewelry stores in US.

 The US has been historically leading in creating and adapting new technologies – the jewelry retail sector is not much different in this aspect.
 In the early 2000s, when the first jewelry point-of-sale (POS) systems were launched, technically-minded jewelry retail stores started to use these computerized POS systems instead of paper sheets to track their sales and inventory.

-The IT segment has kept an eye on the growing demand for jewelry specific POS systems and today there is a fierce competition: retailers can choose from a dozens of systems.
+The IT segment has kept an eye on the growing demand for jewelry specific POS systems and today there is a fierce competition: retailers can choose from dozens of systems.

 But not all of them are scalable enough to keep up with the recent changes in the retail sector.
-In this article I would like to highlight some trends that I envision for the next few years.
+In this article, I would like to highlight some trends that I envision for the next few years.
 Whether you agree or not, share your thoughts with us – I look forward to reading them and starting a conversation.

-How jewelry retail sector is transforming
+How the jewelry retail sector is transforming

 In my opinion, the jewelry retail sector is changing from two different angles:

 While a beautifully designed retail store is still a solid ground for most of the jewelry retailers, many start-up jewelry companies are running only an online store and focusing on online selling due to the significant cost advantages offered by e-commerce platforms versus brick-and-mortar stores.
-Online jewelers are stepping up competition with traditional store, they are building new brands, launching new product lines, and gaining reputation.
+Online jewelers are stepping up competition with a traditional store, they are building new brands, launching new product lines, and gaining reputation.
 Their stores are open 24/7 so their customers can browse, compare, educate themselves online, customize and buy jewelry at any time from anywhere.
 In today’s fast-paced world, convenience rules.